Title: Gloomy Sunday

 Feedback: It’s like hot chocolate with extra marshmallows.
 I heart it truly, madly, deeply.

-Challenge: (at bottom of post)
+Challenge: (at end of fic)

 Cordelia had finally gotten around to putting new batteries in the wall clock.
 It dangled lopsidedly off its hook and now it clicked loudly with each passing second.
 Unsurprisingly, instead of fixing it she sat idly behind her desk.
 As he watched, she crossed her legs, then changed her mind and uncrossed them.
 She even never looked up.
 Instead, she stared blankly at the shades drawn tightly over her window.